ota-meshi/eslint-plugin-regexp/docs/rules/letter-case.md

     (The default value will change to `"lowercase"` in the next major version.)
   - `controlEscape` ...
 Specifies the letter case when the control escapes (e.g. `\cX`).
 Default is `"ignore"`.
     (The default value will change to `"uppercase"` in the next major version.)

-## :rocket: Version

-This rule was introduced in eslint-plugin-regexp v0.3.0

 ## :mag: Implementation